boozallen/sdp-docs/pages/getting-started/configure_conditional_inheritance_hierarchy.rst

 to inherit certain configurations from a higher-level pipeline's configurations.

-You can easily customize which parts of the pipeline configuration can (or cannot) be overriden by a child repository.
+You can easily customize which parts of the pipeline configuration can (or cannot) be overridden by a child repository.
 From a security and testing perspective, this is a great way to ensure that the repositories in your organization meet certain requirements.
 To make this work, we take advantage of Jenkins' built-in tier system.

-For this guide, we will be configuring a Jenkins Folder with two things in it: a GitHub Organization and a repository from a different GitHub Organization.
-The GitHub Organization and the unaffiliated GitHub repository will inherit the pipeline configuration applied to the folder while being able to supply some of their own configuration settings as well.
+For this guide, we will be configuring a Jenkins Folder that has its own set of pipeline settings, and then move our GitHub Organization Job we made previously into it and observe how it inherits those settings.

 Create another Pipeline Configuration File
 ===========================================

-We will start by creating a new GitHub organization and a GitHub repository within it.
-The repository will have a pipeline configuration within it, so we can use it for the folder Jenkins item that we will be creating further down below.

 We'll start by creating a new set of governance rules in the "pipeline-config" repository we created in the previous section.
 Create a new folder in that repo